Verwood: Transport

-Road

 The town effectively sits on the cross-roads of the B3081 and the B3072; connected to the A31 and A338 to the south-east via the B3081 and south to A31 at Ferndown via the B3072.

-Public bus services

 Morebus route X6 provides an hourly stopping service to Poole, as well as an express service to Ringwood and Bournemouth.

-Rail

 Verwood once had its own railway station, served by the Salisbury and Dorset Junction Railway.
 This was closed in 1964.
-The nearest stations to the town are: Christchurch 11.9 miles, Hinton Admiral 13.3 miles and Bournemouth 13.6 miles.
+The nearest station to the town now is Christchurch, 12 mile away.

 Education

 Schooling in Verwood is based on the 3-tier system, although after first school and middle school pupils transfer to either Queen Elizabeth's School, Wimborne Minster or Ferndown Upper School.

-There are 3 First schools, accommodating children aged from 4–9: Verwood CofE First, Hillside First and Trinity CofE First.
+There are 3 first schools, accommodating children aged from 4–9: Verwood CofE First, Hillside First and Trinity CofE First.

 Emmanuel CofE Middle School takes children from the three First schools, at ages 9–13.
 The school is on the same campus as Verwood First School.

 Plans to open an upper school in Verwood were discussed as part of the 2014 Verwood Town Plan.